For over 30 years, Philip has helped clients structure, negotiate and close real estate and business transactions.

 - Represented a provider of specialized retail services in its equity acquisition of a marketing company for $22 million.

-- Represented privately-held company in contribution of its Eagle Ford shale properties in central Texas to joint venture with major institutional investor; $300 million transaction closed within two weeks after letter of intent was signed.
+- Represented private company in contribution of its Eagle Ford shale energy properties in central Texas to joint venture with major institutional investor, in $300 million transaction.

-- Represented major pipeline company in formation of consortium to develop a cross-border, interstate natural gas pipeline from offshore Nova Scotia to Boston area; and represented the consortium in various ongoing matters, including negotiations with competing project for joint development of shared pipeline.
+- Represented major pipeline company in consortium’s development of a cross-border natural gas pipeline from offshore Nova Scotia to Boston area.